madanyc/workfront-learn.en/help/guide/administrator-fundamentals/control-and-interface/customize-reporting-lists-with-layout-templates.md

 ---
 title: Customize reporting lists with layout templates
-description:  In this video, learn how to add and remove filters, views, and groups from the reporting lists with an Adobe Workfront layout template.
+description:  In this video, learn how to add and remove filters, views, and groups from the reporting lists with a layout template.
 topic:
 activity: deploy
 doc-type: feature video